 - 10 credits overlap with MAT110

 4 hours of lectures and 2 hours of problem solving in plenum per week.
-In addition there will be individual exercise solving sessions during the week, with guidance available.
+In addition there will be individual exercise solving groups during the week, with guidance available.

-There will be a digital midterm exam and a final written exam at the end of the semester which both add up to the final grade.
+A digital midterm exam and a final written exam at the end of the semester will both add up to the final grade.
 Both exams are compulsory and have to be taken in the same semester.

 Midterm exam counts for 1/3 and the final exam counts for 2/3.
 The final grade is based on the total score and a general impression after the final examination.